Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Matrix Normal PCA

 \subsection{Minimizing Wasserstein Distance}

-Though MRL is well-understood and relatively easy to implement, we still need to point out the following challenges.
-First, there are still too many parameters in the precision matrices, and the matrix decomposition procedure may collapse as it estimates two precision matrices $\Omega^{-1}$ and $\Sigma^{-1}$ simultaneously.
-Second, the quadratic operator results in a block-concave problem with many local optima (strongly sensitive to initial starting solutions).
-Third, the regularized log-likelihood function has many local maximums, especially when the number of parameters is large.
-The first two challenges are the intrinsic problems produced by the way to model the data.
-In the following, we aim to solve the third challenge by minimizing the discrepancy between the white matrix normal distribution and that of the residue instead of maximizing the likelihood function.
+MRL is well-understood and easy to implement, yet it is still a point estimation and may get trapped in local minimums that are far from the global minimum.
+In the setting of MN-PCA, when the condition number of the among-row variance $\Omega$ or the among-column variance $\Sigma$ is large, the data matrix $Y$ can be significantly influenced by the noise $E$.
+So the initial PCA of $Y$ is far from the real low-rank structure of the observed data, and MRL tends to converge to a solution close to the initial PCA.
+To address this issue, we aim to minimize the discrepancy between the white matrix normal distribution and that of the residue instead of maximizing the likelihood function.

 First, recall the original model:

 if and only if